Safety Officers

 When do productions need a safety officer?

-Hungarian regulations require safety supervision for productions involving hazardous activities, stunts, special effects, large crews, or challenging locations.
-Insurance policies frequently mandate a qualified safety officer on set for international productions.
+Hungarian rules need safety oversight for shoots involving hazardous activities, stunts, special effects, large crews, or challenging locations.
+Insurance policies frequently mandate a qualified safety officer on set for global shoots.

 What qualifications do your safety officers have?

 Our safety officers hold recognised Hungarian health and safety certifications with specific training in film production safety.
-Many carry additional credentials in first aid, working at heights, and specialised rescue.
+Many carry extra credentials in first aid, working at heights, and specialty rescue.

 What does a risk assessment involve?

-We survey locations, review production plans and scripts, identify potential hazards, evaluate risk levels, and develop mitigation strategies.
-Risk assessments are documented according to Hungarian standards and shared with relevant departments.
+We survey locations, review production plans and scripts, identify potential hazards, review risk levels, and develop mitigation plans.
+Risk assessments are logged according to Hungarian standards and shared with relevant departments.

 How do you handle stunt safety?